 Psychotherapy is one of the most common types of therapies used for treating an AUD.
 Oftentimes referred to as “talk therapy,” psychotherapy is used to help people get their feelings out in the open.
 Therapists will help their patients learn to manage any unhealthy relationships (including those with alcohol or drugs) and deal with any trauma or tragedy they’ve had to deal with.

 In psychotherapy sessions, therapists and patients usually spend their time talking about past trauma and events.
 This delving into the past can help many people realize why certain things are happening in the present day.

-Psychotherapy is also great for helping people sleep better, resolve current conflicts, and cope with any major life changes.
+Psychotherapy is also great for helping people to sleep better, resolve current conflicts, and cope with any major life changes.
 While psychotherapy is a great way for addicts to talk out their feelings, it’s not as effective as cognitive behavior therapy or other goal-based therapies.

 Cognitive Behavioral Therapy

 Cognitive behavioral therapy (CBT) is a type of psychotherapy that’s based on several core principles, such as:

 - Psychological problems are based in faulty or unhelpful ways of thinking or on learned patterns of unhelpful behavior.